History

 How It Works

-We kick off SLG with an orientation where members learn the basics and meet their teammates, and follow that up with an off-campus retreat.
+We kick off SLG with members getting to know their teammates and learning the basics of sustainability and its prominent role on Wake’s campus, and follow that up with an off-campus retreat.
 SLG then meets weekly, where we focus on developing leadership skills, teaching each other about and discussing sustainability, and building community.
 In addition to team meetings, members work together to build community with the rest of the first-year class and work in teams to develop initiatives and projects that they execute on their own time.

 SLG team members have the opportunity to learn about and work on a variety of topics, including carbon reduction, distribution of climate impacts, waste minimization, environmental education, civic action, behavior change psychology, and more.
 We also have plenty of opportunities to have fun and bond with one another through (optional, but highly encouraged) movie nights, meals, Campus Garden volunteer sessions, local hikes, and more!
 SLG is a group that truly belongs to its members; you get out of it as much as you put in.